 I hold a Master of Research in Sociology and Demography at the Pompeu Fabra University, Barcelona, a Master of Science in Sociology at the University of Tilburg, the Netherlands, and a Master of Research in Political and Social Sciences at the European University Institute, Florence.

 I worked as a research assistant at the University of Tilburg (European Values Study and an international volume on social mobility published by Stanford University Press) and as an external consultant for the EUROFOUND.
-My work has been published in journals such as Sociology of Education, Research in Social Stratification and Mobility, and Demographic Research.
+My work has been published in journals such as Sociology of Education, European Sociological Review, Research in Social Stratification and Mobility, and Demographic Research.

 Early-life circumstances are crucial for skill formation and socioeconomic attainment later in life.
 It is well-known that socioeconomic (SES)-gaps in skill development emerge already before preschool age and tend to persist over time, but we are only starting to understand its underlying biological and environmental mechanisms.
 Furthermore, even when disadvantaged students achieve the same level of academic skills than more advantaged peers, they still have lower chances of getting ahead in the educational system.
 From a normative perspective, these regularities are at odds with the role of ability as the main criterion of merit for liberal theories of equality of opportunity.